-- International Services: For international services, gross billed revenues consist of gross revenues billed by U.S. telecommunications providers with no allowances for settlement or settlement-like payments.
-International settlement and settlement-like receipts for foreign-billed service should not be included in U.S. telecommunications revenues, but should be reported on Line 418.43 Note that if the filer receives the foreign-bound traffic in the United States, then it is providing ordinary international service from the United States to a foreign point; receipts from the originating carrier should be reported as revenue on Line 414. - Revenue from circuits within the United States that connect a customer to an international circuit should be reported as interstate.
-Revenue from circuits that connect two foreign points should be reported on Line 418. - Reporting of international revenues should be consistent with the definitions provided in Appendix C below.44 a.
-General Information
+- Credits should not be deducted from billed revenues when the credit is issued.
+Instead, filers should include redeemed credits with uncollectible amounts reported on Line 421 and Line 422. - Mergers and acquisitions: When two filers merge, the successor company should report total revenues for the reporting period for all predecessor operations, unless the filers maintain separate corporate identities and both continue to operate.
+In that special case, each filer should continue to report its revenues separately.
+Where an entity obtains, by any means whatsoever, the telecommunications operations or customer base of a filer, and the acquired company does not file its own FCC Form 499-A, the acquiring company must report all telecommunications revenues associated with such operations or customer base including revenues billed in the calendar year prior to the date of acquisition. - International Services: For international services, gross billed revenues consist of gross revenues billed by U.S. telecommunications providers with no allowances for settlement or settlement-like payments.
+International settlement and settlement-like receipts for foreign-billed service should not be included in U.S. telecommunications revenues, but should be reported on Line 418.
+Note that if the filer receives the foreign-bound traffic in the United States, then it is providing ordinary international service from the United States to a foreign point; receipts from the originating carrier should be reported as revenue on Line 414. - Revenue from circuits within the United States that connect a customer to an international circuit should be reported as interstate.
+Revenue from circuits that connect two foreign points should be reported on Line 418. - Reporting of international revenues should be consistent with the definitions provided in Appendix C below.